Ringworm of the body

-Tinea corporis is a skin infection due to fungi.
-It is also called ringworm of the body.
+Ringworm is a skin infection that is caused by fungi.
+It is also called tinea.

-Fungal infection - body; Infection - fungal - body; Tinea of the body; Tinea circinata; Ringworm - body
+Tinea corporis; Fungal infection - body; Tinea circinata; Ringworm - body

 Fungi are germs that can live on the dead tissue of the hair, nails, and outer skin layers.
-Tinea corporis is caused by mold-like fungi called dermatophytes.
+Ringworm of the body is caused by mold-like fungi called dermatophytes.

-Tinea corporis is common in children but can occur in people of all ages.
+Ringworm of the body is common in children, but can occur in people of all ages.

-Fungi do well in warm, moist areas.
-A tinea infection is more likely if you:
+Fungi thrive in warm, moist areas.
+A ringworm infection is more likely if you:

 The rash begins as a small area of red, raised spots and pimples.
-The rash slowly becomes ring-shaped, with a red-colored, raised border and a clearer center.
+The rash slowly becomes ring-shaped, with a red, raised border and a clearer center.
 The border may look scaly.

 The rash may occur on the arms, legs, face, or other exposed body areas.

-Your health care provider can often diagnose tinea corporis by looking at your skin.
+Your health care provider can often diagnose ringworm by looking at your skin.

 You may also need the following tests: